{{org_field_logo}}

 4. Roles and Responsibilities

-- Health and Safety Lead: Conducts risk assessments, incident investigations, and trend analysis.
+Health and Safety Lead: Leads risk assessments, supports/undertakes investigations and trend analysis, and ensures RIDDOR compliance.

 5. Related Policies